 Sloths love a wet environment.
 Therefore a cloud forest, where it’s always slightly misty is the perfect habitat for sloths and other wildlife.

 Here, you have the option to take a nocturnal tour.
 These nighttime tours are designed for you to see nocturnal animals in action and since the two-toed sloth is most active at night you’ll have a much better chance of spotting one than in the day time.

 Arenal National Park

 Arenal National Park is home to Arenal Volcano, a popular tourist destination in Costa Rica.
 The park is home to a number of wildlife species including the three-toed sloth, that can be spotted in the thick of the forest.

-You can join a Sloth Watching Tour, a 2km outdoor hiking tour through the rain forest.
+You can join either of these great Sloth Watching Tours, which journey 2km on an outdoor hiking tour through the rain forest.
 This is a guided tour with a local naturalist, who will help you look for sloths in the wild.

 Tortuguero National Park